are the two clinical uses for bismuth.

 Classes of drugs that help to treat diarrhea include adsorbents, opioids, and anticholinergics.

-Cholestyramine binds to the toxins and bile salts to form insoluble complexes that are excreted with the feces.
+These individuals can’t absorb bile acids properly, therefore excessive quantities of bile acids in the lumen stimulate both water and electrolyte secretion, subsequently causing secretory diarrhea.
+Cholestyramine binds to certain bacterial toxins and bile salts to form insoluble complexes that are excreted with the feces.

-For side effects, bismuth salicylate causes ototoxicity and can lead to tinnitus or hearing loss.
-It can also cause the tongue and stool to turn black.
+For side effects, bismuth subsalicylate can cause the tongue and stool to turn black.